80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 **1. Leadership Accountability (The Democratic Sword)**

 **Removing the Leader:**
-- All 3 committees can vote to remove the leader through Major Decision framework (80% total power)
+- All 3 committees can vote to remove leader through Major Decision framework (80% total power)
+- At least 50% of eligible voters must participate
 - Vote of no confidence triggers immediate leadership race
 - Ousted leader can run for re-election (if they have the guts)
-- Removal vote has a 90 day cooldown (prevent constant coup attempts)
+- Removal vote has 90 day cooldown

+**The Foundation Period (Until April 1, 2027):**
+- Mathew Storm retains founder protections
+- Cannot be removed as leader
+- Can veto any decision that threatens project integrity
+- Must document all vetoes publicly with reasoning

+**Why This Exists:**
+- Democracy needs time to build genuine community
+- Hostile takeovers are real (see: every DAO that got attacked)
+- We're being honest about the bootstrap paradox
+- This clause self-destructs on April 1, 2027

+**After Genesis:**
+- Full constitutional rules apply
+- Founder becomes regular leader with 20% vote
+- No special protections
+- May the best human win

+**The Commitment:**
+"I'm giving myself 15 months of protection to build a community strong enough to remove me if I fuck up.
+After that, I'm just another member who happens to hold 20% voting weight.
+If you can't trust me with temporary power, why would you trust this constitution with permanent governance?" - Mathew Storm

 **The Leadership Race:**
 - **Duration**: 30-day campaign period starts immediately after successful removal vote